What Is Static Application Security Testing (SAST)?

 Should SAST Be Part of Your Application Security Platform?

 In the current AppSec landscape, operating SAST in a vacuum is a recipe for inefficiency.
-Developers and security teams are currently fighting an uphill battle against disconnected data silos, critical blind spots, and the crushing weight of alert fatigue.
-It is no surprise that our State of Application Security for the AI Era report found that 90% of security professionals are actively looking to consolidate their fragmented tech stacks into a single, unified platform.
+Developers and security teams are fighting an uphill battle against disconnected data silos, critical blind spots, and the crushing weight of alert fatigue.
+Our State of Application Security for the AI Era report found that 90% of security professionals are actively looking to consolidate their fragmented tech stacks into a single, unified platform.

-The industry is rapidly shifting toward convergence because security is no longer just about finding vulnerabilities, it’s about managing the risk across the entire software supply chain.
+The industry is rapidly shifting toward convergence because security is no longer just about finding vulnerabilities — it’s about managing risk across the entire software supply chain.

 Simplify Static Analysis Security Testing with Cycode

-The core of our platform is the Risk Intelligence Graph (RIG), which acts as the “brain” to provide total traceability across the entire SDLC using natural language queries.
+The core of our platform is the Risk Intelligence Graph (RIG), which serves as the brain that provides total traceability across the entire SDLC via natural language queries.
 Following the strategic acquisition of Bearer, Cycode has set a new benchmark for performance: our platform now scans 31% faster than the competition and features AI-powered code resolution to automate the fixing of complex flaws.

 Book a demo now to see the AI-Native difference in action.